The Topology of Local Computing in Networks: Context and Objective

 \section{Context and Objective}

 Several techniques for formalizing distributed computing based on algebraic topology have emerged in the last decades, including the study of complexes capturing all possible global states of the systems at a given time~\cite{HerlihyKR2013}, and the study of the (di)homotopy classes of directed paths representing the execution traces of concurrent programs~\cite{FajstrupGHMR2016}.
 We refer to~\cite{GoubaultMT18} for a recent attempt to reconcile the two approaches.
-This paper is focusing on the former.
+This paper is focusing on the first approach, based on the study of complexes.

-\ifnum \value{SHORTVER}=0{ \subparagraph*{Protocol Complexes.}~ }\fi A generic methodology for studying distributed computing through the lens of topology has been set by Herlihy and Shavit~\cite{HerlihyS99}.
-This methodology has played an important role in distributed computing, mostly for establishing lower bounds and impossibility results~\cite{CastanedaR10,HerlihyS99,SaksZ00}, but also for the design of algorithms~\cite{CastanedaR12}.
+\subparagraph*{Protocol Complexes.}~ A generic methodology for studying distributed computing through the lens of topology has been set by Herlihy and Shavit~\cite{HerlihyS99}.
+This methodology has played an important role in distributed computing, mostly for establishing impossibility results and time lower bounds~\cite{CastanedaR10,HerlihyS99,SaksZ00,FraigniaudPR22}, but also for establishing time upper bounds~\cite{CastanedaR12,AttiyaCHP19,HoestS06}.
 It is based on viewing distributed computation as a topological deformation of an input space.
-More specifically, recall that a \emph{simplicial complex} $\m{K}$ is a collection of non-empty subsets of a finite set~$V$, closed under inclusion, i.e., for every $\sigma\in \m{K}$, and every non-empty $\sigma'\subset\sigma$, it holds that $\sigma'\in \m{K}$.
+More specifically, recall that a \emph{simplicial complex}~$\m{K}$ is a collection of non-empty subsets of a finite set~$V$, downward closed under inclusion, i.e., for every $\sigma\in \m{K}$, and every non-empty $\sigma'\subset\sigma$, it holds that $\sigma'\in \m{K}$.
 Every $\sigma\in \m{K}$ is called a \emph{simplex}, and every $v\in V$ is called a \emph{vertex}.
-For instance, a graph $G=(V,E)$ can be viewed as the complex $\m{K}=\{\{v\}:\,v\in V\}\cup E$ on the set $V$ of vertices.
+For instance, an undirected graph $G=(V,E)$ with $E \subseteq {V \choose 2}$, can be viewed as the complex $\m{K}=\{\{v\}:\,v\in V\}\cup E$ on the set $V$ of vertices.
+A \emph{sub-complex} of a complex $\m{K}$ is a subset of simplices of $\m{K}$ forming a complex.
 The dimension of a simplex is one less than the number of its elements.
-A \emph{facet} of a complex $\m{K}$ is a simplex of $\m{K}$ that is not contained in any other simplex, e.g., the facets of a graph with no isolated nodes are its edges.
+A \emph{facet} of a complex $\m{K}$ is a maximal simplex of $\m{K}$, that is, a simplex not contained in any other simplex.
+E.g., the facets of a graph are its edges and its isolated nodes (viewed as singleton sets).
 We note that a set of facets uniquely defines a complex.